-The filling was with chicken livers, almonds, raisins and some rice to absorb all the juices.
+The stuffing was made with chicken livers, almonds, raisins and some rice to absorb all the juices.

-These Tyropitakia are so easy to make and so delicious.
-Feta wrapped in crispy phyllo and deep fried.
-Another recipe which is included in the cookbook with step by step instructions how to make them.
+These cheese triangles are so easy to make and so delicious.
+Crumbled feta is wrapped in phyllo and fried.

-It’s even more delicious, as soon as they are out of the oven to drizzle some olive oil on top and sprinkle some salt, pepper and oregano.
+It’s even more delicious, as soon as they are out of the oven to drizzle some extra virgin olive oil on top and sprinkle some sea salt, pepper and oregano.

 Of course, Tzatziki is a must in every Greek table.
 What make real Greek tzatziki delicious is primarily the Greek yoghurt.